 - A Great Surprise brand is another natural sprinkle that doesn't contain any preservatives or dyes.
 They are gluten free and vegan.

-- Chef's Select, although they only carry rainbow sprinkles, has a certified gluten free sprinkle.
+- Although Chef’s Select only carries rainbow sprinkles, it has a certified gluten-free sprinkle.

 - ColorKitchen makes sprinkles that are also plant-based, vegan, and soy-free.